scipy-conference/scipy_proceedings/papers/rollin_thomas/ms.rst

 compute nodes that it runs on and not served over network, in order to avoid exacerbating poor performance of Python start-up at scale.
-We accomplish this by installing it and any associated Python modules into the compute node system images themselves, and configuring user environments to include a ``PYTHONPATH`` setting that injects ``sitecustomize`` into ``sys.path``.
+We accomplish this by installing it and any associated Python modules into the compute node system images themselves, and configuring default user environments to include a ``PYTHONPATH`` setting that injects ``sitecustomize`` into ``sys.path``.
-Shifter containers have the system image path included as a volume mount.
+Shifter containers include the monitoring packages from the system image via volume mount set at runtime.
-Users can opt out of monitoring by unsetting or overwriting ``PYTHONPATH``.
+Users can opt out of monitoring simply by unsetting or overwriting ``PYTHONPATH``.
-**Explain why Python path --- easier to opt out than to ask users to opt in**
+We took the approach of provisioning a system-wide ``PYTHONPATH`` because it is far easier to give users the option of opting out of data collection by unsetting it than it is to ask them to install it as an add-on themselves.
+This also gives us a centrally managed source of truth for what is monitored at any given time.

 Customs: Inspect and Report Packages
 ------------------------------------